Hopding/pdf-lib/README.md

 const contentStream = pdfDoc.register(
   pdfDoc.createContentStream(
-    ...drawText('This text was added to the PDF with JavaScript!', {
+    drawText('This text was added to the PDF with JavaScript!', {
       x: 25,
       y: 25,
       size: 24,